chris-arnold-nmtafe/civ-datascience-ipriot-proj-carpark/README.md

 ## Scenario

 You are working as a junior software innovation engineer for the City of Moondalup in the Department of Transport.
-The department wants to upgrade a few public parking spaces by providing information about the number of available parking spots in near real time for each one.
-The parking lots in question do not have boom gates.
+The department wants to upgrade a few public carparks by providing information about the number of available parking spots in near real time.

 ## Resources